patriciogonzalezvivo/thebookofshaders/11/README-pl.md

 Nieprzewidywalność tych tekstur można by nazwać "losową", ale nie przypominają one losowości, z którą bawiliśmy się wcześniej.
 "Prawdziwy świat" jest tak bogatym i złożonym miejscem!
 Jak możemy zamodelować tę różnorodność obliczeniowo?

 To było pytanie, które [Ken Perlin](https://mrl.nyu.edu/~perlin/) próbował rozwiązać we wczesnych latach 80-tych, kiedy otrzymał zlecenie wygenerowania bardziej realistycznych tekstur do filmu "Tron".
 W odpowiedzi na to wymyślił elegancki algorytm szumu, za który później otrzymał Oskara.
-(Nic wielkiego.)

 <!-- The unpredictability of these textures could be called "random," but they don't look like the random we were playing with before.
 The “real world” is such a rich and complex place!
 How can we approximate this variety computationally?